Nablus

-After the city was captured by British forces during World War I, Nablus was incorporated into the British Mandate of Palestine in 1922.
+After the city was captured by British forces during World War I, Nablus was incorporated into Mandatory Palestine in 1922.
 The 1948 Arab–Israeli War saw the entire West Bank, including Nablus, occupied and annexed by Transjordan.
-Since the 1967 Arab–Israeli War, the West Bank has been occupied by Israel; since 1995, it has been governed by the PNA as part of Area A of the West Bank.
+Since the 1967 Arab–Israeli War, the West Bank has been occupied by Israel; since 1995, it has been governed by the Palestinian Authority as part of Area A of the West Bank.
 Today, the population is predominantly Muslim, with small Christian and Samaritan minorities.